 There are plenty of inspirational Janes.
 One is Jane Austen, the writer of thought provoking novels.
 The other inspiration is Jane Eyre, the heroine of the novel of the same name.

-Margaret Sanger was the women’s right activist who advocated the women’s right to birth control.
+Margaret Sanger was the women’s right activist who advocated women’s liberty and right to birth control.
 Then there is Margaret Atwood, the Canadian novelist, and poet who explores the nature of gender oppression.

 If you believe that you have a little scientist on the way, name her Marie.
 This classic French moniker is shared by the Nobel Prize-winning physicist, Madame Curie.

 Faith was once one of the most straightforward virtue names popularized by the Puritans in the 17th century.
-Today, most of the parents choose this inspirational girl name as an indicator of their religious belief.
+Today, most of the parents choose this inspirational girl name as an indicator of their religious belief and hope.
 This moniker peaked in the year 2002 at #48.

 Maya Angelou is the most inspiring bearer of this name.
 She was an American essayist, poet, and civil rights activist.
 She was awarded the Presidential Medal of Freedom in the year 2011.

 Mother Teresa is an international symbol of service and charity to the poor and sick.
 She was one of the most inspiring figures of the 20th century and continues to motivate millions of people even today.